e34rrsff/PyCyPa-Automator/README.md

 | :- | :----- |
 | .../linux/			| Similarly, if you need to write a distro-specific solution, put the script under linux/\<distro-codename\>. (e.g. jammy, vanessa, bookworm) |
 | .../windows/		| If there is a solution that is strictly release-specific, put it under windows/\<windows-release\>. (e.g. 10, 11, 2019Server) |
-| .../\[windows/linux]/configs.csv | Specific configuration values should be stored here for easy management and access.
 | .../references/ 	| Add any useful notes or files used for reference here. |
 | .../tests/			| Use this directory for testing your solutions with Python.